azzyghiasvand/test_doc/docs/README.rst

 # User Documentation

-Welcome to the _User Documentation_ collection for the Cerebro software stack.
+Welcome to the collection for the Cerebro software stack.
 The documents are grouped into sections that reflect their purpose.

 Table of Contents: